Your First Horseback Riding Lesson

 No matter your age, your first horseback riding lesson is an exciting experience.
 Elaine Schott of River Mountain Farm discusses what to wear; your first interaction with a horse; the proper way to groom, saddle, and mount a horse; and how to take care of the horse or pony after your lesson.

 To learn more about hunter and jumper riding, please visit the United States Hunter Jumper Association and US Equestrian’s hunter, hunter/jumping seat equitation, and jumping discipline pages.
-This video is brought to you by Dover Saddlery.

 - What to Wear